RJColeman/dvnosqli/README.md

 # Getting up and running

-To run your first build run the following commands:
+To run your first build, after cloning this repository, execute the following commands:

 ```
 $> docker compose build